 - Showcase training opportunities.
 Highlight learning opportunities like formal training and mentorship programs.
 This implies that you are willing to hire candidates who do not meet every single listed job qualification.
 It also shows a commitment to helping employees gain new skills on the job.
 Both of these messages can help alleviate concerns of under-qualification.

 - Words can make all the difference.
 Avoid superlative terms like asking for “experts”, candidates who are “assertive”, or “best of the best” implies that you are looking for someone at the very top of their field.
 Using these phrases may deter applicants who recognise that they are advanced in their skills, they may even be the best among their peers, but not necessarily the most experienced in their field or outspoken.
 Phrases such as “resilient, collaborative, creative and must be highly competent” are more likely to attract a diversity of candidates.

-- Balance gender themes words.
+- Balance gender-themed words.
 Words such as active, competitive, dominate, decisive, and objective can make job descriptions less appealing to women, compared to descriptions that also use feminine-themed words such as community, dependable, responsible, and committed.
 Many of these words are synonyms and can be interchanged.
 By using a mixture of both, you create an image of a balanced culture open to both genders.

 - Company culture.
 The phrase “We work hard and play hard.” is often thrown in to highlight a fun company culture, but it also implies that employees are expected to spend time outside of working hours with their co-workers.
-This can deter women who have commitments outside of work from applying.
+This can deter people who have commitments outside of work from applying.
 It’s important to be clear about the time commitment you expect, and what additional demands on employees’ time might be.

 Working With Recruitment Agencies